Measure 26: Your Questions Answered For South Dakota!

 Why are there two initiatives?
 What’s the difference?

 Constitutional Amendment A legalizes, regulates, and taxes marijuana for adults 21 and over.
-It also requires the legislature to pass laws by 2022 regulating the cultivation, processing, and sale of hemp.
+It also requires the legislature to pass laws by April 1, 2022 regulating the cultivation, processing, and sale of hemp.
 This is specifically for recreational marijuana.

 Will insurance cover the fees involved with the South Dakota MMJ program?